 Different people have different stories with God.
 Here is Saul’s story:

 On the road to Damascus, Saul fell off his high horse literally and figuratively speaking.
-He thought he had it all together.
-He thought he knew God.
-He was in shock when he laid eyes on Jesus for the very first time.
+He thought he had it all together; he thought he knew God.
+In shock he laid eyes on Jesus for the first time.
 Looking at Him, he could not figure out who He was.
 So he asked Him (Acts 9:5):

 “‘Who are you, Lord?’
 Saul asked.